Witness Post: SW Fairmount Blvd

 Talbot Mountain

 The neighborhood of “Mount Adams Park” was carved out of the expansive Talbot properties, which circled around Council Crest in SW Portland.
 At 1,071 feet, Council Crest is one of the highest points in Portland’s West Hills (the Tualatin Mountains) and it is well known for its beautiful views of Portland and its environs.
 The hill was part of a donation land claim by John B. Talbot.
 The area was first known as Talbot Mountain.
-Later, the hill became known as Glass Hill and then Fairmount, which is the name of a road that encircles Council Crest.
+Later, the hill became known as Glass Hill and then Fairmount, which is the name of a road that encircles midpoint of Council Crest.
 In 1898, delegates to the Triennial National Council of Congregational Churches met on the hill and decided to name it Council Crest.
-It became a popular amusement park that served anyone who wanted to take the Portland street cars to the end of the line.
+It became a popular amusement park that served anyone who wanted to take the Portland street cars, owned and operated by the Portland Electric Company, to the end of the line.
 [1]

 The Fairmount Loop